Bounty (Star Trek: Enterprise)

 "Bounty" is the 51st episode of Star Trek: Enterprise, the 25th episode of the second season.
 It presents the Tellarite aliens, seen previously in "Journey to Babel" of the original series.
 There is a Pon Farr sub-plot with T'Pol.
+The episode aired on UPN on May 14, 2003.

-This episodes follows on from the story of "Judgment" where Archer was sentenced to life in the Rura Pente gulag but managed to escape.
-The Klingons have put up a bounty for his capture, so various bounty hunters are pursuing him.
+This episodes follows on from the story of "Judgment" where Captain Archer escaped a life sentence in the Rura Pente gulag.
+The Klingons have put up a bounty for his recapture, so various bounty hunters are pursuing him.
 The story arc with the Klingons continues into the next episode, "The Expanse", the season finale.
-In the secondary story, a bacterium infects T'Pol and prematurely induces part of the Vulcan mating cycle known as "Pon Farr", which tests the medical skill and professionalism of Dr. Phlox.
+In the secondary story, a bacterium infects T'Pol and induces premature Pon Farr, part of the Vulcan mating cycle, which tests the medical skill and professionalism of Dr. Phlox.

 Plot

 The crew of the Enterprise encounters Skalaar, a Tellarite who is surprisingly friendly and offers to give them a tour of a nearby planet.
 Skalaar is actually a bounty hunter and abducts Captain Archer, planning to turn him over to the Klingons for payment.
-The Klingons have placed a substantial price on Archer's head since his escape from Rura Penthe.
+The Klingons have placed a substantial price on Archer's head since his escape from the Rura Penthe gulag.
 Archer soon learns that Skalaar plans on using the reward to buy back Tezra, his previous ship.

 On Enterprise, Sub-Commander T'Pol and Doctor Phlox begin an hours-long decontamination after a recent away mission.
 T'Pol begins acting strangely, and begins making sexual overtures to Phlox.
 It appears that a microbe has activated pon farr, the Vulcan sex drive.
 Phlox races to find a treatment, but T'Pol's actions become more and more erratic.
 Finally, she knocks Phlox out and escapes from decontamination.
 Lieutenant Reed and a security team manage to subdue her.
 Later, T'Pol wakes up feeling more or less her usual self, and embarrassed by her actions, Phlox promises not to mention what happened to anyone.

 Meanwhile, Skalaar runs into trouble when a rival bounty hunter tracks him down and demands that he turn over Archer.
 Skalaar refuses, and the rival opens fire.
 In the battle, Archer convinces Skalaar to temporarily free him, and the two men land on a nearby planet to make repairs.
 As they work, Archer learns more about Skalaar's circumstances.
 Skalaar turns Archer over to the Klingons as planned, but ends up receiving only two-thirds of the promised reward.
 In revenge, he alerts Enterprise to the location of the Klingon ship, and Archer escapes in an escape pod.
 Enterprise arrives and retrieves Archer, damaging the Klingon ship enough to end the battle.
 Some time later, Skalaar contacts Archer and warns that the price on Archer's head will probably double.
 Grateful, Archer bids Skalaar farewell.